wp-plugins/ebay-auction-scroller/readme.txt

 1. Activate the plugin.
 1. Drag and drop the "Ebay auction scroller" widget in the "Widgets" page.
 1. Enter your Ebay developer app id.
 Note, anything can be entered here to activate the options.
 However without a valid ebay developer app id The widget will not function.
-1. Enter you Ebay seller id
+1. Enter your Ebay seller id
 1. Choose the locale and categories to display in the widget, tweak some settings and you are,
 1. Done !